Crucifixion: Cross shape

 Two illustrations from editions of a book by Justus Lipsius (1547–1606): on left, a crux simplex (1629 edition, p.
 19); on right, crucifixion of Jesus (1593 edition, p.
 47).

 In the Roman Empire, the gibbet (instrument of execution) for crucifixions took on many shapes.
 Seneca the Younger (c.
-4 BC–65 AD) states: "I see crosses there, not just of one kind but made in many different ways: some have their victims with head down to the ground; some impale their private parts; others stretch out their arms on the gibbet."
-According to Josephus, during Emperor Titus's Siege of Jerusalem (70 AD), Roman soldiers nailed innumerable Jewish captives to crosses in various ways.
+4 BCE–65 CE) states: "I see crosses there, not just of one kind but made in many different ways: some have their victims with head down to the ground; some impale their private parts; others stretch out their arms on the gibbet."
+According to Josephus, during Emperor Titus's Siege of Jerusalem (70 CE), Roman soldiers nailed innumerable Jewish captives to crosses in various ways.

 At times the gibbet was a simple vertical stake, called in Latin crux simplex.
 Frequently, however, there was a cross-piece attached either at the top to give the shape of a T (crux commissa) or just below the top, as in the form most familiar in Christian symbolism (crux immissa).
 The most ancient image of a Roman crucifixion depicts an individual on a T-shaped cross.
-It is a graffito found in a taberna (hostel for wayfarers) in Puteoli, dating to the time of Trajan or Hadrian (late 1st century to early 2nd century AD).
+It is a graffito found in a taberna (hostel for wayfarers) in Puteoli, dating to the time of Trajan or Hadrian (late 1st century to early 2nd century CE).

 Writers in the 2nd century who speak of the execution cross describe the crucified person's arms as outstretched, not attached to a single stake: Lucian speaks of Prometheus as crucified "above the ravine with his hands outstretched".
 He also says that the shape of the letter Τ (the Greek letter tau) was that of the wooden instrument used for crucifying.
 Artemidorus, another writer of the same period, says that a cross is made of posts (plural) and nails and that the arms of the crucified are outstretched.
 Speaking of the generic execution cross, Irenaeus (c.
 130–202), a Christian writer, describes it as composed of an upright and a transverse beam, sometimes with a small projection in the upright.

 New Testament writings about the crucifixion of Jesus do not specify the shape of that cross, but subsequent early writings liken it to the letter T. According to William Barclay, because tau is shaped exactly like the crux commissa and represented the number 300, "wherever the fathers came across the number 300 in the Old Testament they took it to be a mystical prefiguring of the cross of Christ".
 The earliest example, written around the late 1st century, is the Epistle of Barnabas, with another example being Clement of Alexandria (c.
 150 – c.
 215).

 Justin Martyr (c.
 100) sees the cross of Christ represented in the crossed spits used to roast the Passover lamb.